We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Regardless of industry, almost every interview begs the question: why do you want to work here?
 In addition to being prepared to discuss your qualifications for the specific job at hand, you should gain a good understanding of the company and, to the extent possible, its corporate culture by spending some time researching the company.
 Comments like, “I really appreciate how your company culture seems to value X and Y, or, I read an interview with your CEO and he said something that stuck with me…” will not only that you value the company, but it will also demonstrate your likeliness to fit right in as a part of his/her unique

 By taking the time to prepare, you can set yourself apart from other candidates.
-You need to know the basics about what the company does in order to make profits, major accomplishments, how they set themselves apart from the competition, and any other facts that show you are truly interested in the company and industry.
+You need to know the basics about what the company does to make profits, major accomplishments, how they set themselves apart from the competition, and any other facts that show you are truly interested in the company and industry.
 Don’t be afraid to ask additional questions about the company as this will further show interest.

 2. Don’t Be Late